lucfreelance/eldorado/src/about.md

 layout: layouts/about.njk
 des: "We are Voilatin, a digital agency focused in offer solutions and contents for Virtual Assistance, Social Media, Community Manager, and more.
 Explore our expanding showcase."
 ---
-# Are you in need of a hand to keep up with your workload?
-Do you require a dedicated assistant to help manage your projects?
-Get to know Voilatin.
+# Do you need to keep update with your workload?
+Or, require an assistant to help to your projects?
+Reach Voilatin.